PayZoll-Orgs/PayZoll_SUI/README.md

 ## Development Journey

 After extensive evaluation of blockchain ecosystems in early 2024, we strategically selected SUI and Move as our primary development platform.
-Our technical assessment compared EVM-based solutions (Solidity), Rust frameworks, and Move language, with SUI emerging as the clear winner for our financial infrastructure needs
+Our technical assessment compared EVM-based solutions (Solidity), Rust frameworks, and Move language, with SUI emerging as the clear winner for our financial infrastructure needs.

 Key factors that positioned SUI as optimal:
 - **Object-centric model**: Perfect alignment with financial assets and payment flows